What to Wear in Copenhagen, Denmark in Fall

 As an Amazon Associate I earn from qualifying purchases.

-Let's Cuddle Sweater in Brown ($78) from Grey Bandit.
-Another minimalistic top, this sweater has interesting half zip details with thumb holes in the sleeves, but otherwise serves as a neutral brown knit.
+Another minimalistic top, this sweater has interesting half zip details with thumb holes in the sleeves, but otherwise is a neutral brown knit.

-Blatial Women’s Scarf Winter Big Colorful Checked ($28.99, paid link) from Amazon.
-I absolutely adore both the soft pastel colors and fuzzy wool fabric of this long thick Acne scarf dupe, and in this particular environment it popped perfectly against the color Nyhavn background.
-Depending on how I wrapped the scarf, I could alter the thickness with ease to ensure it retained warmth without me overheating.
-On colder days, its the perfect length to wrap around your head babushka style!
+I adore the soft pastel colors and fuzzy wool fabric of this long Acne Studios dupe, and in this particular environment, it popped perfectly against the colorful Nyhavn background.
+Depending on how I wrapped the scarf, I could alter the thickness with ease to ensure it trapped warmth without overheating me.
+On colder days, it’s the perfect length to wrap around your head babushka style!

 My third day in Copenhagen involved a drearier cloudy gray sky, but I still made the most of my itinerary wearing my: